plandes/deepnlp/doc/ner-example.md

 labels, which in our case, are the NER tags.
 The `recurrent_crf_settings` entry contains the configuration for this BiLSTM-CRF.

-The [EmbeddedRecurrentCRFNetworkSettings] given in the [model.conf] shows how to configure the BiLSTM-CRF with an input embedded layer.
-With the reference to the `recurrent_crf_settings` entry, which uses an instance [EmbeddedRecurrentCRFNetwork], we have a complete neural network without having to write any code for it.
+The [EmbeddedRecurrentCRFSettings] given in the [model.conf] shows how to configure the BiLSTM-CRF with an input embedded layer.
+With the reference to the `recurrent_crf_settings` entry, which uses an instance [EmbeddedRecurrentCRF], we have a complete neural network without having to write any code for it.